Understanding Umbrella Insurance

 High Liability Limits

-Most umbrella policies start at $1 million in coverage, with options to increase up to $5 million or more, depending on your needs.
+Most umbrella policies start at $1 million in coverage.
+You can increase coverage up to $5 million or more, depending on your needs.

 Coverage Beyond Standard Insurance

-It often covers situations that standard policies exclude, such as libel, slander, and false arrest claims.
+It often covers situations that standard policies exclude.
+This includes libel, slander, and false arrest claims.

 What Does Umbrella Insurance Cover?